PostHog/posthog.com/contents/blog/temporal-exports.md

 ### Improving reliability and adding retries

 We prioritized improving reliability.
-As mentioned, Temporal has support for retry and timeout logic per activity and workflow which made a big difference.
-What we needed to do was tune this to our system and destinations.
-We needed to tune four main pieces:
+As mentioned, Temporal has support for retry and timeout logic per activity and workflow, which made a big difference.
+All we needed was to tune this for our system and destinations.
+This is done in four main areas:

 1. **ClickHouse** - [spaced out retries](https://github.com/PostHog/posthog/pull/15558) when reconnecting to prevent failures if in use by another query, retry [connection errors](https://github.com/PostHog/posthog/pull/16574) which are likely network failures rather than outages, use [offline ClickHouse cluster](https://github.com/PostHog/posthog/pull/16470) to improve performance and allowable query length, and sacrificed some performance to [de-duplicate batches](https://github.com/PostHog/posthog/pull/16354) by adding `DISTINCT ON` clause (because ClickHouse handles de-duplication asynchronously so it isn’t guaranteed at query time).